‘And the grazing livestock He has created for you; in them is warmth and (numerous) benefits, and from them you eat’. [The Noble Qur’an, 16:5]

 As Umar (ra) said, coldness enters our bodies as soon as we touch something cold, but it takes a long time for us to warm up after that.
 This is why it’s important to prevent our bodies from getting cold in the first place.

 You will be protected in this world

-The gift of a warm shawl, a winter coat or some thick socks may seem small to us, but it makes a world of difference to those with no other protection from below-freezing temperatures.
+The gift of a warm shawl, a winter coat or thick socks may seem small to us, but it makes a big difference to those with no other protection from below-freezing temperatures.

 SubhanAllah, although we can’t protect families in Turkey, Pakistan and elsewhere from conflict and impoverishment, we can protect them from the cold, rain and snow this winter.